-3.4 Evaluation of thermal comfort with Human Thermal Model in Merihaka
+3.3 Evaluation of thermal comfort with Human Thermal Model in Merihaka

-In Merihaka, VTT's HTM model will be used to analyse the thermal comfort of the building in two test apartments.
-These two apartments were chosen based on voluntary participation to the research, where the residents promised to offer their data for making the HTM analysis.
-HTM will not be used here as a control algorithm.
+In Merihaka, VTT's HTM model was used to analyse the thermal comfort of the building in three test apartments.
+These three apartments were chosen based on voluntary participation to the research, where the residents promised to offer their data for making the HTM analysis.
+HTM has not been used here as a control algorithm.
 HTM and its use is explained in more detail in Chapter 5.2